 “No way!!”
 Her daughter clapped her hands.
 “I thought they had all been killed by asteroids!
 Cool!!”

 This one had been mulling around my brain, occasionally shoving its way to the forefront, off and on for almost a year.
 Last night I gave in.

 This is the third day of this new “feature”.
-The original plan was to write them at lunch, but these longer pieces are prepared the previous evening and are posted in the morning.
+The original plan was to write them at lunch, but I write these longer pieces in the previous evening and post them in the morning.

 I started these posts hoping for more comments, and specifically, feedback on my writing.
 No, not that I’m begging for comments.
-They are either heartfelt, or not.
+They’re either heartfelt or not.

 I am rather proud of the offerings so far and welcome any comments regarding my writing in general, and my stories in particular (positive, negative, or constructive).
 Starting with Monday’s two offerings, and going into today, I have about a 5,000-word count, and that’s not including all the clever prattle padding the primary pieces.

 Anyway, I enjoy reading my stories after I write them.
 Yes, I read my own stories.
 I read them both to “clean them up” and make them tighter, and, believe it or not, because they entertain me.
 So, even if only a few people enjoy them besides me, they are still one for the plus column in my book.